jsdotlua/react-lua/docs/deviations.md

 root:render(React.createElement(Component, { A = 1 }))
 ```

-To address this and support the same API as React JS, Roact 17 introduces two minor deviations:
+To address this and support the same API as React JS, React Lua introduces two minor deviations:

 * If a dependency array changes in length, **a re-render will always be triggered** (in React JS, the comparison is short-circuited in production with the assumption that warnings had been ignored or addressed)
 * If a dependency array changes in length, we assume the developer provided an array ending with one or more nil-able values, and we **suppress the warning**